 The terms of a trust may also dictate when a trust terminates.
 A Settlor may include a specific date on which the trust is to terminate or may include a triggering event, after which the trust terminates.
 For instance, the Settlor might include a term that automatically terminates the the trust after the youngest beneficiary reaches the age of majority or following the death of a beneficiary.
 Certain types of charitable trusts, known as charitable lead and charitable remainder trusts, have a time frame built into the trust, after which the trust terminates and the remaining assets are distributed to the remainder beneficiary.
 A Settlor may also give the Trustee the discretion to terminate the trust when the trust purpose has been fulfilled or when the trust assets diminish to a point at which the trust is no longer able to fulfill the trust purpose.
 If the trust assets are completely depleted, the trust will terminate as well.

 If the Trustee or beneficiaries of a trust wish the trust to be terminated, yet lack the authority to do so, they can always petition a court for a judicial termination of the trust.
 If the court is convinced that terminating the trust is what the beneficiaries want and doing so will not frustrate or hinder the trust purpose, the court may order termination.

 Contact a Grand Forks Trust Attorney

 Please join us for an upcoming FREE seminar.
-If you have additional questions or concerns about terminating a trust, contact a Grand Forks trust attorney at German Law Group by calling 701-738-0060 to schedule an appointment.
+If you have additional questions or concerns about terminating a trust, contact a Grand Forks trust attorney at German Law by calling 701-738-0060 to schedule an appointment.